Everything you need for web testing.

 Download a webdriver:

-SeleniumBase can download a webdriver to the seleniumbase/drivers folder with the
+✅ SeleniumBase can download webdrivers to the seleniumbase/drivers folder with the

-- You need a different webdriver for each web browser you want to run automation on:
+- You need a different webdriver for each browser to automate:

 - If you have the latest version of Chrome installed, get the latest chromedriver (otherwise it defaults to chromedriver 2.44 for compatibility reasons):

-(See seleniumbase.io/seleniumbase/console_scripts/ReadMe/ for more information on SeleniumBase console scripts, such as
+(See seleniumbase.io/seleniumbase/console_scripts/ReadMe/ for more information on SeleniumBase console scripts.)

---headlessis the default behavior (running with no GUI).
+--headlessis the default behavior.
 You can also run in headless mode on any OS.
 If your Linux machine has a GUI and you want to see the web browser as tests run, add

 pytest my_first_test.py --demo